Exit PlanningUpdated May 11, 2026·7 min read

 • Remaining franchise term: More years on your franchise agreement = more value.
 Buyers discount for upcoming renewals because of the “then-current agreement” risk.

-• Item 19 eligibility: If your numbers are strong enough to appear in the franchisor's Item 19 disclosure, that's a powerful selling point — third-party validation of your performance.
+• Item 19 eligibility: If your numbers are strong enough to match or exceed the franchisor's Item 19 disclosure, that's a powerful selling point — third-party validation of your performance.

 The Transfer Approval Process